bridge-ai-neuro/bridge-ai-neuro.github.io/_pages/teaching.md

   5. Final presentation (20%)

 ### Introductory lectures
-At the start of the course, we will begin with two classes.
-These introductory sessions aim to familiarize students with fundamental concepts in neuroscience and the principles behind encoding models.
-During these initial lessons, our primary objective is to provide students with a solid foundation in basic neuroscientific principles and the understanding of encoding models used in the field.
+We will begin the course with two lectures.
+These introductory sessions aim to familiarize students with fundamental concepts in machine learning and neuroscience that are needed for engaging with the research at their intersection.
+The dates and locations of the lectures are specified in the #timeline below.

 ### Research paper presentations and reports
-In the course of the entire semester, there will be **two** days dedicated to student presentations of research papers.
-Each presentation will have a duration of 20 minutes, followed by a 20-minute discussion.
-Half of the class will be responsible for delivering oral presentations, while the remaining half will be tasked with submitting two written reports on research papers (2-page utilizing the [NeurIPS template](https://www.overleaf.com/latex/templates/neurips-2021-ai-for-science-workshop/mqdhgfxfxkgn)).
+In the course of the semester, there will be two days dedicated to discussing relevant research.
+During each of these days, we will discuss 4 research papers from the list below.
+On one of these days, a student will be expected to present a 20-minute presentation on one of these papers, and on the other the student will be expected to submit two 2-page reports on 2 of the papers (1 report per paper; reports should utilize the [NeurIPS template](https://www.overleaf.com/latex/templates/neurips-2021-ai-for-science-workshop/mqdhgfxfxkgn))).
+The research papers will be randomly assigned.
+Reports and presentation slides are due by the time of class.
+The dates and locations of the research paper discussions are specified in the #timeline below.

-Structure the presentation/report as follows:
+Please Structure the presentation/report as follows:
   - a short summary of the paper
   - a discussion on how the paper extends state of the art
   - the main strengths of the paper.